ChristerKnorborg/Deep-Learning/README.md

 3. [] Setup dataloaders from tø week 5 part 4 (follow instructions)
 4. [] make train and validation function
 5.

+# things that will probably not work even know train compiles

+1. DataSetCoco __getitem__ is from the robot and will need to be adjusted accordingly